wrgr/cppbook/assignments.md

 ### Core Assignment 21 -  Porfolio Check 1

 #### [](#ca022)

+Information on this activity will be provided shortly.
+Please check the online version for the latest information.

 ### Core Assignment 22 -  Scholarship Application Part I Revision 1